Inspection Basics#

 Third, you can optionally specify the path to the catalog with some additional information about the objects you are inspecting (photometric redshifts, for example).
 This information will appear in Object Information in the main window.

-All IDs found in the catalog will become part of the inspection file even if the respective data files are not found.
-To avoid having such IDs in the inspection file, select the checkbox at the bottom of the window.
+All IDs retrieved from the catalog will be included in the inspection file even if the respective data files are not found.
+To avoid adding IDs with no data to the inspection file, select the checkbox at the bottom of the window.

 ../_images/new_file_filter_catalog.png